kana800/playground/books/README.md

 ### Books

-This directory contains exercises from coding books; You can check my notes in
+This directory contains exercises from coding books; You can check my notes in my [garden](https://kannna.xyz/garden/)

 ### Map-Of-Content